 Electric cars seem to be the future for most people as studies show a rapid rise in electric vehicles from 17000 in 2010 to 7.2 million in 2019.

-Many people prefer electric cars because they can be more pocket-friendly than traditional gasoline or diesel-powered vehicles.
-However, before you dip your feet into electric car ownership, you probably have tons of questions regarding whether the switch is worth it.
-The first question you may ask is how long it takes to charge an electric car.
+But before you dip your feet into electric car ownership, you probably have tons of questions regarding whether the switch is worth it.
+The first question you may ask is “how long does it take to charge an electric car?”
 While filling a gas tank might take a few minutes, charging an electric vehicle doesn’t quite work the same way.

 Source of Power